laurakciic/100-days-of-UIKit/P9_GCD_WhiteHouse/README.md

 ## About

 In this technique project we're going to return to project 7 to solve a critical problem using GCD:
-_By downloading data from the internet in viewDidLoad() our app will lock up until all the data has been transferred.
+_By downloading data from the internet in viewDidLoad() our app will lock up until all the data has been transferred_.

 We're going to solve this problem by using GCD, which will allow us to **fetch the data without locking up** the user interface.
 > even though GCD might seem easy at first, it opens up a new raft of problems, so be careful!